mw-orcl/Move_Improve/README.md

 # Move and Improve Applications to OCI and ATP
-In this workshop you will move or migrate an existing application and database solution to the Oracle Cloud and Autonomous Database.
+In this workshop you will move an existing database application to the Oracle Cloud and Autonomous Transaction Processing (ATP).
 You will be using many of the features of the Oracle Cloud including virtual cloud networking, security lists, route rules, gateways, and private subnets.
 After migrating the solution, you will enable ATP features like auto scaling to improve the performance of your application.
 This workshop covers key practices for moving and improving your own applications to OCI and ATP.
 The class can be instructor-led or self-paced learning.

+For instructor-led training click this link:  [Instructor-led](https://mw-orcl.github.io/Move_Improve/instructor-led/index.html)

+For self-paced learning using your own account click this link:  [Self-paced](https://mw-orcl.github.io/Move_Improve/self-paced/index.html)

 ## Get an Oracle Cloud Trial Account for Free!